kvmladenov/codecademy-js-projects/README.md

 ## Why learn JavaScript?
 JavaScript is the language of the web.
 You can use it to add dynamic behavior, store information, and handle requests and responses on a website.
 The concepts covered in these courses lay the foundation for adding this behavior.

+# TODO list
+- [x] Index page with links to projects
+- [ ] Create separate pages for projects